 Expert tip: You can pay directories to rank higher than your competitors in listings.
 So, when a prospect types in “personal injury lawyer in Chicago,” you can use paid ranking to get more of those clicks.
-Talk to your marketing company about the metrics and to break down costs.
+Talk to your marketing company about the metrics and how to break down costs.

 This is a controversial one.
 Some marketing firms will pitch social media like it’s the hottest thing.
-But the reality is such that social media does not produce spectacular results for lawyers.
+But the reality is that social media does not produce spectacular results for lawyers.

-Think about it this way…people use Google when they need something (like legal services), and people use Facebook for entertainment.
-Professional service providers promote on Google to sell services, and Facebook to…well, branding, to show that they are human, not faceless businesses.
+Think about it this way… people use Google when they need something (like legal services), and people use Facebook for entertainment.
+Professional service providers promote on Google to sell services, and Facebook to… well, branding, to show that they are human, not faceless businesses.

 Ask your clients to post reviews.
 Some will, some won’t, but never fail to ask.

 To make the task of leaving a review easier, do send them a link to the listing where you want them to leave a review (Google, Avvo, Yelp, Facebook, wherever) so that they can just click it and post a review.